-2014 hailed the entrance to a New National Curriculum.
+2014 hailed the entrance to a New National Curriculum and 5 years in we are proud of our broad and balanced curriculum.
 This provided us with the opportunity to review our current content; discard tired, less relevant schemes, topics and activities and refresh the curriculum with exciting, engaging themes.
 (Our full topic overview can be found on the Curriculum Page.)

 National Curriculum Levels have been replaced with a set of expectations for each subject and area of learning – specifically Reading, Writing, Maths and Science.

 The ‘best-fit’ model has been replaced with a ‘mastery’ approach, which requires children to meet ALL expectations before they can be described as ‘meeting age related expectations’ at the END of each academic year.

 These changes have presented many opportunities and several challenges; which we have systematically worked through.
 We have created a ‘Progress Package’ which aims to help parents understand the expectations for each year group.